ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-using-variables.md

 ## Recommended Approach

 It's generally recommended to pass values to the template as parameters, rather than using variables.

-This approach improves the modularity, readability, and reusability of the code.
+This approach improves the readability and reusability of the code.

 ## Example